TootieJin/pjsekai-overlay-APPEND/README.md

 Fork of [pjsekai-overlay](https://github.com/sevenc-nanashi/pjsekai-overlay) by [TootieJin](https://tootiejin.com), an open-sourced tool to make Project Sekai Fanmade (custom chart) videos - in other words...
 "Make your Sonolus look like Project Sekai."

 > [!CAUTION]
-> **For English users:** This tool is primary only for people with technical know-how and basic knowledge of AviUtl.\
+> **Before using pjsekai-overlay-APPEND:** This tool is primary only for people with **technical know-how and basic knowledge of AviUtl.** \
-> Only use this tool if you can figure it out yourself. **DO NOT open issues, DM me, or request help about this**.
+> Only use this tool if you can figure it out yourself.
+If problems arise, **please [make a discussion thread.](https://github.com/TootieJin/pjsekai-overlay-APPEND/discussions)** \
+> Please also read the [Terms of Use](#terms-of-use) after using the tool.
 >
-> *Also, to [a certain someone](https://discordid.netlify.app/?id=1370076899404939327) (a.k.a [this person](https://discordid.netlify.app/?id=919036186473947187)) with the mindset of `"Just switch to a different editing software since I don’t even know how to install aviutl"` [(image source)](https://github.com/user-attachments/assets/4850442d-3f3a-438a-92d9-97d052f2fba0): I suggest you **make your own pjsekai-overlay that supports your desired editing software.** (if you can even find a video editor that is as versatile and extensible as AviUtl, that is).*
+> - *P.S.
+To [a certain someone](https://discordid.netlify.app/?id=1370076899404939327) (a.k.a [this person](https://discordid.netlify.app/?id=919036186473947187)) with the mindset of `"Just switch to a different editing software since I don’t even know how to install aviutl"` [(image source)](https://github.com/user-attachments/assets/4850442d-3f3a-438a-92d9-97d052f2fba0): I suggest you **make your own pjsekai-overlay that supports your desired editing software.** (if you can even find a video editor that is as versatile and extensible as AviUtl, that is).*

 - **16:9**